eksctl-io/eksctl/README.md

 Install `eksctl` following the [installation instructions](https://eksctl.io/introduction/02-installation).

 To learn more abut what `eksctl` can do check [eksctl.io](https://eksctl.io).
-A good place to start is [Getting Started] (https://eksctl.io/introduction/01-getting-started/).
+A good place to start is [Getting Started](https://eksctl.io/introduction/01-getting-started/).
 The full list of features can be found [here](https://eksctl.io/introduction/03-features/).

 ## Contributions